-I present multiple book talks a month to Westerville City School students in grades 2-6.
-At each book talk, I talk about library services, upcoming programs, and 6-8 books appropriate for the age I am visiting.
-I present to 20-100 students at a time depending on the school.
+Before the coronavirus pandemic in 2020, I presented multiple book talks a month to Westerville City School students in grades 2-6.
+At each book talk, I talked about library services, upcoming programs, and 6-8 books appropriate for the age I am visiting.
+I presented to 20-100 students at a time depending on the school.

 Every book I recommend to students is done intentionally.
+I have always read every book I recommend.
 When selecting materials for book talks, I make sure to include:

 - A mixture of female and male main characters